adamrudolf-becube/cpp-cheatsheet/README.md

 ### Method pre- and postfixes

 - `virtual`: the child classes method will be called even if you call it as a pointer to the base class.
 In case of a non-virtual method, the base classes method will be called.
 Mostly used to achieve runtime polymorphism.
-    - Why do I need to explicitly mark something as `virtual`?
+    - Question: Why do I need to explicitly mark something as `virtual`?
 Why is "no polymorphsm" default behaviour, if runtime polymorphism seems to be one of the main reasons to have inheritance?
-    - Virtual functions have some overhead and additioal complexity.
-The compiler needs to generate an array keeping track of function pointers, and pointers to follow references in order to find the implementation.
+    - Answer: Virtual functions have some overhead and additioal complexity.
+The compiler needs to generate an array (VTABLE) keeping track of function pointers, and pointers (VPTR) to follow references in order to find the implementation.
 This is called dynamic, or late, or runtime binding.
 On the other hand non-virtual functions are bound at compile time which is simpler and more efficient.
     - But this usually doesn't cause a visible overhead
     - In Java every function is virtual by default, unless you mark it as final.
 So this is simply a choice of C++
 - `static`: method doesn't get the `this` pointer as a hidden parameter.
 Function belongs to class instead of object instances.
 Can be used with or without instantiation.
 - ` = 0` : a function is pure virtual and you cannot instantiate an object from this class.
 You need to derive from it and implement this method.
 You cannot declare a class abstract explicitly, but any class containing pure virtual methods are abstract.
 Only virtual functions can be pure virtual.
-- ` = delete` : prohibiting calling (mostly used for disabling default behaviour, for example delete construction of singletons or delete the equal operator and copy constructor to prohibit copying)
+- ` = delete` : prohibiting calling (mostly used for disabling default behaviour, for example delete construction of singletons or delete the copy assignment operator and copy constructor to prohibit copying)
     - Any use of a deleted function is ill-formed (the program will not compile).
     - You can prohibit some default behavior, for example normally you can copy a class even if you don't explicitly specify a copy constructor.
 By deleting the copy constructor you can explicitly prohibit copying.
 - `= default` : you can mark a function explicitly to use the default, compiler implemented version.
 This is redundant, same as not writing the whole thing at all.
 This just helps you to see what's happening so you don't have to know the rules by heart.
 See [Special member functions and their rules](###Special-member-functions-and-their-rules)
-- `explicit` : The explicit specifier specifies that a constructor or conversion function (since C++11) doesn't allow implicit conversions or copy-initialization. const : this pointer becomes const.
-This function cannot modify the variables.
+- `explicit` : The explicit specifier specifies that a constructor or conversion function (since C++11) doesn't allow implicit conversions or copy-initialization.
 - `const` : the `this` pointer is const meaning the member function (method) cannot change the class members (prefer this if possible)

 There are others, like `noexcept` these are the ones I found important to note down for myself.